 ChemDesign, www.chemdesign.com, provides chemical manufacturing for companies in the agricultural chemicals, consumer, energy, industrial and plastics industries.
 More than 100 people are employed at their facility in Marinette, Wisconsin.
 ChemDesign is a recipient of the Educational Outreach Award from SOCMA, the Society of Chemical Manufacturers and Affiliates.
 ChemDesign has been a member of SOCMA since its inception and is a member of the ChemStewards® program.

-This summer, ChemDesign provided three internships, one in Health and Environmental Safety (HES) and two in engineering.
+This summer, ChemDesign provided three internships, one in EHS Safety and two in engineering.
 For a 125-employee organization like ChemDesign, it is a significant commitment to create distinctive internship experiences.

 Bob Martens, an engineering intern from Michigan Technological University, interviewed and was offered the opportunity at ChemDesign when Brian Bourgeois, Human Resources and Employee Development Manager with ChemDesign, came to campus for a Coffee with Industry in April.